PaddlePaddle/models/PaddleAudio/examples/wav2vec2/README.md

 [2021-06-07 20:43:27,783] [INFO] - true==> particularly so on this last night when only two of the little cubicles were occupied the thousands of others standing with dark empty doors
 ```

+## Accuracy notes
+The accuracy test against origin implementation is provided in the [unit_test](../../test) section.
+Accuracy is measured in logit level by computing logic mean and standard-deviation and the discrepancy is less than 1e-4 for both mean and std.

 ## Reference